 The programme delivery method includes lectures and seminars and a good level of student participation is expected.

-Assessment may take the form of reports, essays, examinations and presentations.
-Assessment will take place both during and at the end of each unit as appropriate and will be graded distinction, merit or pass.
+Assessment may take the form of written reports, essays, controlled tests, examinations and presentations.
+Assessment will take place both during and at the end of each unit as appropriate.
+Graded units will be awarded as Distinction, Merit or Pass.

-Previous students have progressed to Higher Education and have studied a range of courses such BA (Hons) Sociology and Social Policy all at University of York, BA (Hons) Psychology at University of Wales, BA (Hons) History at University of Newcastle upon Tyne, BA (Hons) Literature at the University of Leeds, BA (Hons) Philosophy at University of St Andrews, BA (Hons) Media at Thames Valley University London and BA (Hons) Primary Teacher Training at York St John University.
+Progression is to Higher Education to a broad range of courses such as BA (Hons) Sociology and Social Policy all at University of York, BA (Hons) Psychology at University of Wales, BA (Hons) History at University of Newcastle upon Tyne, BA (Hons) Literature at the University of Leeds, BA (Hons) Philosophy at University of St Andrews, BA (Hons) Media at Thames Valley University London and BA (Hons) Primary Teacher Training at York St John University.
 BA(Hons) Criminology Durham University